ENVX-resources/ENVX2001-lectures/README.md

 # ENVX2001 Lectures

 This repository contains lecture materials for the ENVX2001 unit at the University of Sydney.
-The content is built using [Quarto](https://quarto.org/), providing interactive and dynamic lecture materials for environmental data science education.
+The content is built using [Quarto](https://quarto.org/).

-## 📚 Course Overview

 ENVX2001 is a second-year unit focused on data analysis and statistics for students in the School of Life and Environmental Sciences.

-## 🗂️ Repository Structure

 ## 🗂️ Repository Structure